anthonygarvan/yocongress/README.md

   - getNewMentions
   - getRepTwitterHandles
   - composeTweet
-  - [async] sendTweet
+  - sendTweet

 ## Specs

-- Success: Tweet from capital of every state with location enabled tweets to senators and reps
+- Success: Tweet from location within US tweets to senators and reps
-- Success: Works with both "places" api and specific location
+- Success: Works with both "places" api and specific location [not implemented]
 - Error: Tweet received without a lat / lon get replied to with link to enable geolocation
 - Error: Tweet outside of US get replied with "You don't seem to be in the US"
 - Error: For tweet from state with rep with no handle, that rep is ignored
-- Error: More than 10 tweets / 24 hrs per user gets blocked with message